danwerner/multimethodic/README.rst

 Here's a slightly more involved example.
 Let's say ACME Corporation has standard billing procedures that apply to most of its customers, but some of the bigger customers receive wildly different conditions.
-How do we express this as code without resorting to heaps of `if` statements?
+How do we express this in code without resorting to heaps of `if` statements?

 ::